imrkr18/wetube/Readme.md

-# wetube is video plateform similar to youtube and this the backend repository
+# This is a backend repository of a project where can create their account and upload or view online videos